How do telemarketers get my number?

 This comes at an enormous cost: in 2023, Australians lost $2.7 billion to scams.
 This highlights the urgent need for stronger privacy protections to limit how our personal data is collected and shared.

-In an attempt to address this need, the Australian government this month introduced long-overdue privacy reforms.
+In an attempt to address this need, the Australian government last month introduced long-overdue privacy reforms.
 But these reforms are still inadequate for the many privacy issues affecting people today, including targeting by data brokers and telemarketers.

 Investigating the hidden web